-The significant modification of the CCI convertible loan's conditions as per the 2019 Amendments of the CCI convertible loan resulted in recognition of newly recognised financial liability in 2019, and derecognition of the existing one.
-A liability component of this new compound financial instrument was set at \$7.053 million, while the remaining amount of \$1.733 million has been recognised as an equity component.
+The significant modification of the CCI convertible loan's conditions as per the 2022 Amendments of the CCI convertible loan resulted in recognition of newly recognised financial liability in 2022, and derecognition of both the existing financial liability and related equity component of \$1.162 million, whereby the equity component was transferred to Accumulated losses.
+Therefore, a new financial liability has been recognised at \$9.642 million, while the remaining amount of that compound financial instrument of \$1.252 million has been recognised as an equity component.